-In January 2018 hubby and I took another trip to Bangkok to explore more areas of this beautiful part of Thailand.
+In January 2018 we took another trip to Bangkok to explore more areas of this beautiful part of Thailand.

 Bangkok dates back to the early 15th century and was then under the rule of Ayutthaya.
 Now centuries later, Bangkok has undergone tremendous change and is now a modern city with many sky-scrapers.

 Exploring the city and surrounding towns has become easier, as we have become accustomed to the public transport and travel agents.

 We took a day trip to the historic city of Ayutthaya, which was founded in 1350.
 This city was destroyed by the Burmese in the 18th century.